Outline of the exhibition |

 (Up to 1 person per postcard)

-①Event name, desired date and time 2 Participant name (furigana)
+①Event Name and desired date and time 2 Name of participant (furigana)

-③Postal code and address 4 Phone number 5 Ages
+③Postal code / address 4 Phone number 5 Age

 [Reply surface]

-Enter the postal code, address, and name of the applicant in the address.
+Enter the applicant's postal code, address, and name on the address.

 [Application]